 If you're living with chronic pain, yoga might not be top of your list.
-However, studies show that if you keep it gentle it can help to soothe lower back pain and make you more flexible.
+However, studies show gentle yoga can help to soothe back pain and make you more flexible.
 Here are seven tips that might help.

 Note: These tips aren’t meant to be medical advice.
 Think carefully about your own situation and what works for you before trying anything new.
 Consider checking with others including your doctor before you use them.

 If the movement increases pain, try doing it more gently or skip it.
 If you suffer from rheumatoid arthritis or other inflammatory conditions, you may need to reduce effort or skip poses during flare-ups.